 Location: 1224 Bonds Mill Rd, Lawrenceburg, KY 40342

-Stop Two: Wild Turkey
+Stop Two: Touring the Wild Turkey Distillery

 If Four Roses was all about getting up-close to the process, Wild Turkey fit the more classic tour expectations.
 Everything was neatly cordoned off by glass dividers and we took a bus from building to building.
 The best part of the tour was our tour guide, an ex-Marine Drill Sergeant named Bubba, who regaled us with the history and process with plenty of pluck.
 The visitor’s center looked like it had been pulled straight from the pages of Dwell magazine—a light and airy take on the modern barn.
 They had some cool interactive features as well, using iPads to unlock more of the Wild Turkey story.
 Fun fact: Wild Turkey made the first honey bourbon, decades before anyone else had thought of it.